WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 python watch4logs.py
 ```
-Once you get all logs processed & a better understanding of application use PM2 to run application 24/7 waiting to process files on arrival.
+Once all logs processed & a better understanding of application is acquired use PM2 to run application 24/7 waiting to process files on arrival.
 Run polling module from PM2:
 ```
 pm2 start watch4logs.py